jgagne/id-sp17-ec/README.md

 Choose a recipe, markup and style the content.

-*Extra credit (optional)* — Bake, cook, or prepare your recipe and photograph for later use.
+*Extra credit (optional)* — Bake, cook, or prepare your recipe and photograph the process and/or final result for later use.

 #### Focus